Growing The Bhut Jolokia

-The world’s hottest pepper.
+The world’s hottest pepper at one time.
 Over one million Scoville Units of heat.

 Handle with caution!
 We recommend wearing gloves and a dust or pollen mask when working with or around these plants.

 Bhut Jolokia peppers are very hard to grow but well worth the wait.

 Bhut seeds require soil temperatures to be between 75°F and 90°F for proper germination.

 The use of a growing mat may be necessary.